briandunn/puzzebra/README.md

 # TODO:

 X Only drag pieces by cells.
 Right now it's hard rearrange pieces once they are placed on the grid.
+X Pieces that don't match where dropped return to layout point.
 * Stack snapped pieces in order of drop, most recent on top
 * For next-to, rotate the touched cell around the rest.
 * Snap pieces together when dropped together, if the overlapping cell is a match.
 These new shapes can be drug now.
-X Pieces that don't match where dropped return to layout point.
 * Animate everything.
 * Add new game form with board size and difficulty level inputs.
 * Win sequence fades in values for blank cells.
+* Indicate when a piece is over a valid drop point

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).